 Refers to the wing feathers (Primaries, Secondaries, and tertials).

 Primaries: Long flight feathers growing from the hand of a wing.
 Primaries form the bottom of a folded wing.
 Most birds have ten primaries, but some sub-oscine passerines have nine.

 Secondaries: Long flight feathers growing from the forearm of a wing.
 The outer Secondary feathers are adjacent to the Primaries.
 In some ducks, the Secondaries can be brightly colored and form the speculum.

 Tail Feathers or Rectrices: Refers to the feathers that make the tail.
 Tail feathers occur in even numbers.
-When the tail is expanded, each bird has a central pair with outer tail feathers on both sides.
+Each bird has a central pair with outer tail feathers on both sides when the tail is expanded.
 When the tail is folded, the central pair is placed on top and the outer pair positioned at the bottom of the pile.

 The Top Side of a bird’s Wing